Welcome to Momentum!

 I look forward to getting to know you, in a safe, collaborative, and judgement free zone.

-I am currently studying Master of Counselling at Athabasca University and working towards becoming a Registered Psychologist in Alberta.
+I graduated with a Master of Counselling from Athabasca University and am working towards becoming a Registered Psychologist in Alberta.
 I previously obtained my Bachelor of Arts Degree (major in Psychology) and a graduate diploma in Psychological Assessments.
 My psychological career began with greeting clients in the waiting room.
 I currently work as a clinician completing psychological assessments with people including areas of personal injury, learning disabilities, and parenting.

 I believe everyone has a unique story to bring into session and therapy can help a person grow towards becoming their best selves.
 I like to work collaboratively with clients, looking at what resources and strengths they currently have to build on their ability to utilize their skills.
 My aim is for clients to leave every session having gained an insight, a skill, or newfound hope to continue journeying towards change.